hackychucky/DeOtter/README.md

 ```

 <<<<<<< HEAD
-# Powered by AI soon!
+# Powered by AI sooner than expected!
 =======
 ---